nicholasadamou/starter-kit/Gulp/Starter Kit/README.md

 node install -g gulp bower
 ```

-Gulp is the one that will run all the task of compilation, watchers, and others.
+Gulp is the process that will run all the task of compilation, watchers, and others.
 Bower will get the dependencies for the client-side like jQuery.
 Those are the only requirements to run this project.

 ## Install
 In order to start using this project, you need to clone/download it to your machine.

+Now choose one of the following methods of setting up the kit.

+## Method One
 After you have it on you machine, you will need to navigate to the project folder using terminal and execute the following command to gather all the dependencies.
 ```
 npm install && bower install
+npm install gulp-rucksack --save-dev npm install --save-dev gulp-imagemin npm install --save imagemin-pngquant
 ```

+## Method Two
+Additionally, if you are running on a mac, you can use the custom `setup` script, which will automate the previously mentioned information.

+Double click on the `script` file to execute the setup process.

+Note: When you first run the script, a dialog box will appear.
+Navigate to the `Starter Kit` directory and press `choose`.

 After the process finishes, you will have all that you will need to start coding.

 ## How to use